exasol/project-keeper/doc/design.md

 `dsn~pom-file-validator~1`

 PK generates a second pom file based on the configuration.
 This file contains the default plugins and dependencies.
-This file is not ment to be edited by the user.
+This file is not meant to be edited by the user.

 PK configures the main pom file of the project to use the generated one as a parent.
 By that users can add additional configuration and also override the generated template.